MimIR 0.1

 Matching Literals

-Often, you want to match a Literal and grab its content.
-You can use Lit::isa/Lit::as for this:
+Often, you want to match a literal and extract its value.
+Use Lit::isa / Lit::as:

 void foo(const Def* def) {